The overall objectives of the legislation

 Below you will find an overview of Norway’s legal framework for the energy sector and water resources management

 Before making use of water for electricity production, a developer must have ownership rights to the waterfall.
 A non-state developer must hold a licence under the Waterfall Rights Act in order to acquire such rights.
-The Act does not apply to small-scale power projects.
+The Act does not apply to small-scale power projects or run-of-river hydropower plants under the limit of 4000 natural horse powers.
 The overall purpose of the Waterfall Rights Act is to ensure that hydropower resources are managed in the country’s best interests through public ownership of hydropower resources at national, county and municipal levels.

 Under the current rules, licences may only be issued to public bodies, i.e. state-owned enterprises, municipalities and county authorities, and to companies where such bodies hold at least two-thirds of the capital and the votes in the company.
 This means that private actors may own up to one-third of a company that holds a licence under the Waterfall Rights Act.
 Licences issued under the Act include conditions on licence fees and obligatory sales of power to the municipalities where waterfalls are situated.

 To regulate flow in a river or transfer water between river systems for use in power generation above a certain threshold, a licence is required in accordance with the Watercourse Regulation Act.
 The Act also applies to run-of-river hydropower plants that generate more than 40 GWh per year.
 Licences set out the highest and lowest permitted water levels in reservoirs.
 Licences also include rules for reservoir drawdown, which may include provisions on the minimum permitted rate of flow and on the volumes of water that may be released at different times of year.
-In addition, licences may include conditions relating to licence fees and obligatory sales of power.
+In addition, licences may include conditions relating to licence fees and obligatory sales of power or conditions aiming to compensate or mitigate damage.